From the first novel in the ELYSIUM'S PASSAGE series: THE ASCENT

 ‘Such as Eli, such as me and of course… such as you.’

 ‘Oh really, and how about this divine Scotch I'm holding?’

-‘That Scotch,’ he said, ‘didn't actually come from Scotland, only the thought did.
-But a most divine thought it is, wouldn’t you say?’
+‘That Scotch,’ he said, ‘didn't come from Scotland, only the thought did.
+And, a most divine thought it is, wouldn’t you say?’